Motorola picks Amazon’s Alexa as its voice assistant

 “This is going to be in most of our devices moving forward,” he added.

-Dery also showed off a forthcoming hardware mod concept for the Moto Z smartphone (pictures above) that will also integrate Amazon’s voice tech — but this time encased in a bedside dock with Harman Kardon speakers embedded.
+Dery also showed off a forthcoming mod concept (pictured above) for the hardware-extensible Moto Z smartphone that will also integrate Amazon’s voice tech — but this time encased in a bedside dock with Harman Kardon speakers embedded.

-Dery was joined on stage by Amazon’s Jon Kirk, director Alexa voice services and Alexa skills to announce the partnership, who talked up third party partnerships for the tech and noted Alexa now has more than 10,000 so-called ‘skills’ from third party developers — allowing it to extend the functionality of the voice-controlled virtual assistant via a set of APIs.
+Dery was joined on stage by Amazon’s Jon Kirk, director Alexa voice services and Alexa skills, to announce the partnership.
+Kirk talked up growing numbers of third party partnerships, and noted Alexa now has more than 10,000 so-called ‘skills’ built by third party developers — enabling the company to extend the functionality of its voice-controlled virtual assistant (via a set of voice APIs).

-Amazon is excited about the collaboration with Motorola because it aligns with the company’s vision for the service, Kirk added — talking up momentum behind the voice tech but saying the company also wanted to “offer more choice” for how it can be used.
+Kirk said Amazon is excited about the collaboration with Motorola because it aligns with the company’s vision for the service, talking up the “momentum” behind the voice tech and saying the company also wants to “offer more choice” for how Alexa can be used.

-Moto is not the first company to announce a plan to pre-load Alexa onto its hardware — back at CES Huawei said it would be doing so on a mid-range phone destined for the US.
-However the partnership with Motorola appears far more extensive.
+Moto is not the first company to announce a plan to pre-load Alexa onto its smartphone hardware — back at CES Huawei said it would be doing so on a mid-range phone destined for the US.
+However the partnership with Motorola for handsets appears far more extensive.
+(Though Alexa can already also be found in all sorts of other types of devices.)

 Also today it emerged that Google voice assistant tech, the eponymous Google Assistant, is being rolled out to all newer Android devices.
+But it looks like Motorola, at least, will be favoring Amazon’s Alexa over Google’s AI.

 0